Married with ADHD: How Real Couples Make It Work

 We surveyed more than 700 partners with ADHD to find out how attention deficit impacts their marriage — from their side, not just their spouses’.
 We learned that while the challenges are many, respondents are deeply committed to strengthening their relationships.

 When we read about a “mixed marriage” — someone pairing up with someone who has been diagnosed with ADHD — we usually hear about the problems that the non-ADHD spouse confronts: not being able to rely on their spouse to get things done, the forgetfulness, the impulsivity, the powerful emotions and anger that threaten the relationship.

 What is the other side of the story?
 How does ADHD affect love and marriage — from the ADHD partners’ perspective?
 What are their challenges, hopes, hurts, and expectations?

 ADDitude decided to find out.
-More than 700 adults with ADHD opened up about their relationships — what they would like to change, what they would like to fix, what they hope for in the future.
+More than 700 adults with ADHD opened up about their relationships and marital problems — what they would like to change, what they would like to fix, what they hope for in the future.
 The results were surprising, sometimes funny, and often reassuring.

 Partners diagnosed with ADHD share many of the same frustrations as their non-ADHD counterparts.
 They feel misunderstood and unloved.
 They get angry when their partners criticize them a lot.
 They worry when their relationship breaks down because of their disorganization and distractibility.